Formulas under the hood: details and examples

 ![undefined, 2, 3]undefinedbecause the first element of the vector is undefined, and undefined values are contagious and propagate through the formula

-In all functions and operators where a string argument is expected, the formula language will try to convert an argument of another type into a string using these rules:
+In all functions where a string argument is expected, the formula language will try to convert an argument of another type into a string using these rules:

 • Numbers are converted to their string representation, e.g.: